leon988/Slot-Machine/README.md

 # Slot Machine
 Welcome to the Slot Machine Game 🎰!
 Spin the reels and see if you can hit the jackpot!
 Give those reels a spin and let the excitement unfold.
-Welcome to a gaming adventure where fortune favors the bold and every spin holds the promise of a thrilling win!.
+Welcome to a gaming adventure where fortune favors the bold and every spin holds the promise of a thrilling win!

 # Screenshot